te427/redhall/README.md

 - add a transition screen between maps (fade in to centered text w/name, fade out after 2 seconds)
   - add sfx to the title
   - do this between regions instead of cells?
-- add common topics to character interaction
+- ~~add common topics to character interaction~~
-  - background
+- clean up dialogue manager into common, finer tuned methods

 ### Larger Items
 - add world map